GanGroup/Gan/kai/presentation/script.md

 VAEs have applications in image generation, data compression, and outlier detection, making them widely used in generative modelling.

 Only 1 year later, GAN was introduced by Goodfellow.
 Over here we can see the architecture of VAE and GAN, very similar architecture.

+Just add a purple circle, and the new architecture can generate amazing, realistic images.
+I will show you why GAN can make it, but let's move to the last model first.